ubemacapuno/foodie-blog/readme.md

 ## Objectives

-- The objective of this project is to develop a full-stack CRUD application for practicing MVC architecture, authentication, and Tailwind CSS.
+- The objective of this project is to develop a full-stack CRUD application for something I'm passionate about while incorporating CRUD, MVC architecture, authentication, and Tailwind CSS.
+And that passion being able to easily look up ingredients while at the grocery store, and logging my recipes!!

 ---